Luke Johnson (drummer): Lostprophets (2009–2013)

 Following the departure of American drummer Ilan Rubin from Lostprophets, Johnson was officially announced as the band's new drummer in August 2009, after they had completed the recording of their fourth studio album The Betrayed.
 The album was released in January 2010, and Johnson toured with them in support of the album, commencing in February 2010 with their UK tour in which they were supported by Kids in Glass Houses, Hexes, We Are the Ocean and Sharks.
 Johnson would go on to play on the band's fifth and final album, Weapons, which was released in 2012.

-The band split in October 2013 after vocalist Ian Watkins was charged with multiple child sex offences, and then jailed for 29 years.
+The band split in October 2013 after vocalist Ian Watkins was imprisoned after multiple child sex offences.

 No Devotion (2014–2015)

 Johnson wrote music for various artists while also working on his own solo EP.
-He was also the drummer and founding member of the new rock band formed by former Lostprophets members, No Devotion, after Watkins' imprisonment.
+He was also the drummer and founding member of the rock band formed by former Lostprophets members, No Devotion.

 He left No Devotion in late 2014, feeling he was unable to meet the commitments the band required, although it was not announced by the band until January 2015, as the other members hoped he would change his mind.
 He was replaced by former Kids in Glass Houses drummer Phillip Jenkins as their touring drummer.